craftercms/docs/source/roadmap/index.rst

 At a high-level, we're pursuing the objectives listed below in order:

-* Crafter Engine features
-	- Engine Plugin Marketplace: Pull in widgets for your app from the marketplace
-	- Direct integration with Node JS
+* Content Modeling Tool: Modernize the content modeling tools
+* Form Engine: Rewrite the form engine
+* Improve Experience Builder (XB) support for SPA (React, Vue, Angular)
+* New dashboard system and new dashboards
+* Add Recycle Bin to the authoring system
+* Update all documentation to flow better and address use-cases more directly

+Recently Completed
+------------------

 * Crafter Studio features
-	- Crafter Studio Marketplace: Pull in authoring extensions for your site from the marketplace
 	- New Sidebar navigator
-	- Enhanced site translation mechanics
-	- Direct management of Node JS scripts and artifacts
 	- Page Builder: Improved in-context editing including
 		- In-place editing
 		- Out of the box and marketplace components
 		- Improved drag and drop mechanics
-	- Schedule an item for publishing and continue editing it (specific-version publishing)
-	- Recycle Bin and improved delete mechanics
 	- Time-travel mechanics to preview sites across time
-	- Integrate Crafter Profile Admin and Crafter Social Admin directly into Crafter Studio

-Recently Completed
-------------------
+* Crafter Studio Marketplace: Pull in authoring extensions for your site from the marketplace
+* Engine Plugin Marketplace: Pull in widgets for your app from the marketplace
 * Enhanced Preview Proxy to connect to any remote server as the preview server
 	- This allows easier authoring of sites built with other programming languages and technologies
 * Managed Blob Stores